RedChainLab/Reliability-Is-Blind-Collective-Incentives/README.md

    - Draft of the primary research question and methodology for exploring game theory in decentralized systems.

 ### 3. **2024-06-17_Testing-the-iExec-Platform**
-   - Experimentation with the iExec decentralized computing platform.
+   - Experimentation with the iExec decentralized computing platform (following the iExec "Getting started" tutorial).
-   - Setup of a small-scale testbed to simulate a marketplace, including task providers, workers, and consensus mechanisms.

 ### 4. **2024-06-24_First-Python-Slashing-Simulation**
    - Development of a basic Python model to simulate a simple slashing mechanism.